srobo/docs/kit/brain_board/python_libraries.md

 The list below outlines the differences.

 <!-- cspell:disable -->
+* `debugpy` is not available in the simulator
 * `flask` is not available in the simulator
 * `opencv` is not available in the simulator
+* `sr-robot3` that comes with the simulator has the same API but is different to the one available on pypi
 <!-- cspell:enable -->